ABOBALOYI/comment-chat-with-flask/README.md

-# Building your first Chat Application using Flask in 7 minutes
+# Building your first Chat Application using Flask

-A fully functional chat application developed on socket.io with bootstrap frontend.

-Code for the article published on medium.
-Corrections are welcome :)

 ### Topics explained